Nospoko/algrtm-blog/blog/source/_posts/VQVAE 1D.md

 #### Importance of 1D Data
 1D data, especially in the realms of ECG and MIDI, carry crucial information.
 For instance, ECG data holds vital clues to a person's heart health, while MIDI sequences encode the soul of a musical piece.
 These data types are typically dense, capturing complex time-series information in a single dimension.
 As such, they are difficult to compress and store efficiently.

-#### Existing Solutions and Their Limitations
-Several methods are available for encoding 1D data, each with its own merits and drawbacks:

-- **Autoencoders:** These neural network-based techniques are generally effective for many types of data but can sometimes sacrifice details for the sake of compression.

-- **Fourier Transforms:** A mathematical staple for time-series data, yet not always suited for capturing non-linear or transient aspects of the data.

-- **Smoothing/Averaging:** Simple but potentially lossy, as they can blur important details in the data.

-While these methods have their uses, they also have limitations that one needs to consider depending on the application at hand. **Vector Quantized Variational Autoencoders** (VQ-VAEs) offer another avenue for exploration in the context of 1D data encoding, adding to the existing repertoire of techniques.

 ## VQ-VAEs: A Brief Overview